 Full stops are used to mark the end of sentences.
 Sometimes, they are used to indicate abbreviations and acronyms, or as a decimal point to separate numbers.
 Read about the different uses of the full stop by clicking on the tabs below.

 Use a full stop (also called a period) to end sentences.
 Use full stops frequently.
-They provide structure and clarity to a text, and can help with ease of readability.
+They provide structure and clarity to a text, and can help with readability.

 - I go shopping every day.

 - I looked outside.
 It was raining again.

 Use a full stop rather than a question mark to end indirect questions.
 (We only use a question mark if the indirect question is part of an actual question.)

 - I wonder what Mark is doing now.

 - I asked her what time she was arriving.